MISSION STATEMENT: Coaching and encouraging children and teens to enjoy making music for a lifetime.

 Every student will stop taking lessons at some point.
 Please make this decision thoughtfully with plenty of discussion between the teacher, parent, and student so that lessons can cease with a positive sense of closure.
-For this reason, the teacher requires ONE MONTH’S advance written notice (e-mail notice is acceptable) prior to discontinuing lessons.
+For this reason, the teacher requires ONE MONTH’S advance written notice (e-mail or text notice is acceptable) prior to discontinuing lessons.

 DAILY PIANO PLAYING:

 Daily playing time is essential for students to experience success in learning their materials.
 Families and students should have a plan for when this playing time will take place each day.
-The student should fill in a weekly playing chart (on the assignment sheet) and be responsible for completing the materials on the assignment sheet.
+The student should fill in a weekly playing chart (on the assignment sheet) and take responsibility for completing the materials on the assignment sheet.
 Each first-year student should commit to playing the piano and the materials assigned daily for 15 to 20 minutes, five days a week (5 to 15 minutes daily for 4 to 6-year-old students).
 Students beyond their first year of lessons should commit to playing their materials assigned daily for a minimum of 20-30 minutes, five days a week.
 Unprepared lessons cost the same as prepared ones, but their value is substantially compromised.
 It is consistent, efficient, daily practice that leads to the satisfaction and joy of steady progress towards solid musicianship that may be enjoyed for a lifetime.